Leak detection

 Outside your home

-Territorians love their gardens, with over 60 per cent of our household water used outside.
-Your garden is also a place where leaks occur regularly.
+Territorians love their gardens.
+We use over 60% of our water outside.
+Your garden is also a place where leaks can happen often.
 Check your garden every couple of weeks for:

-- joiners or disconnections in the irrigation system.
-(Leaks in your irrigation may only be visible when the system is on.)
+Note: Leaks in your irrigation may only be visible when the system is on.

 Inside your home

-- leaking toilets (you’ll hear noise or water movement in the bowl, or you could put food dye in the cistern and see if it ends up in the bowl).
+- Leaking toilets (you may hear noise, see water movement in the bowl, or use food dye in the cistern to check)

 If you live in your own home, it can be easy to fix simple leaks yourself.
 If you’re renting, remember to ask your landlord first.